 - They have a specialized guide

-- The number of tastings varies between 10 and 15 (depending on the tour).
+- The number of tastings ranges from 10 to 15 (depending on the tour)

 - Available from 70 €